Translate

 Based at Bierset.

-The Belgium Air Force had a team of six Alpha Jets display during the day.
+The Belgian Air Force had a team of six Alpha Jets on display during the day.
 Overall, this was another great day out, and the weather was great.

 Happy Days, indeed!